ynnjs/ynn/README.md

 ## Controller

-It is very easy to create a controller by creating a directory named `controller` under the `root` directory of the application, and then, to create a file such as `index.js` in the `controller` directory with the code bellow.
+It's very easy to create a controller by creating a directory named `controller` under the `root` directory of the application, and then, to create a file such as `index.js` in the `controller` directory with the code bellow.

 ```js
 const Controller = require( 'ynn' ).Controller;